cudmore/PyMapManager/readme.md

 pip install tifffile
 ```

- - Install [tifffile](https://www.lfd.uci.edu/~gohlke).
+If your using conda, install [tifffile](https://www.lfd.uci.edu/~gohlke).
 This version is for Python 2.7, newer versions are for Python 3.x

 ```
 conda install -c conda-forge tifffile=0.12.1
 ```

- - Install PyMapManager
+### Install PyMapManager Package

 ```
 pip install PyMapManager
 ```

+Once installed, PyMapManager is available in python as `import pymapmanager`

 ## Run the Map Manager server

 The server is made of two components, a back-end REST server and a client-side Javascript server.

- 1. The back-end server is in `mmserver/mmserver.py` and provides a REST interface using Python Flask
+ 1. The back-end server is in `mmserver/mmserver.py` and provides a REST interface using Python Flask.
- 2. The client-side Javascript server is in `mmclient/index.html` and provides a front end gui that can be browsed with a web browser.
+ 2. The client-side Javascript server is in `mmclient/` and provides a front end point-and-click interface in a web browser.

 ### Run the back-end REST server